NguyenLTVinh/LoafrSystem/README.md

 - C++ compiler
 - CMake
 - Nlohmann JSON Library: A C++ library for working with JSON data.
-    - To install the Nlohmann, follow the instruciton in the [official repository.](https://github.com/nlohmann/json)
+    - To install the Nlohmann, follow the instructions in the [official repository.](https://github.com/nlohmann/json)

 ### Executing the program